antiguatechlabs/antigua-tech-labs/README.md

-# Aguat Solutions Landing Page
+# Antigua Tech Solutions Landing Page

-A modern, mobile-first landing page for Aguat Solutions built with Next.js, Material UI, and Framer Motion.
+A modern, mobile-first landing page for Antigua Tech Solutions built with Next.js, Material UI, and Framer Motion.
 Features multilingual support with English and Spanish versions, comprehensive component library, and advanced animation system.

 ## Project Overview

-This landing page showcases Aguat Solutions's AI-powered sales agent solution with a clean, professional design.
+This landing page showcases Antigua Tech Solutions's AI-powered sales agent solution with a clean, professional design.
 The page is fully responsive and optimized for all device sizes, from mobile phones to desktop computers.

 ## Documentation